About the oscillatory possibilities of the dynamical systems: DYNAMICAL OSCILLATIONS IN A DETERMINISTIC WORLD

 \subsubsection{On the supposedly deterministic world}

 Concerning the entire universe, the logical assumption of isolation would imply the absence of boundary sources of inhomogeneity, but the clear presence of nonlinearities means a far from equilibrium system and then the existence of a stable thermodynamic equilibrium state is questionable.
 To elucidate features of the phase space where the supposedly deterministic world could be describing its actual trajectory, we must consider the known, or at least commonly accepted, features of that trajectory, among which the main detail for us is the continuous occurrence of dynamical organization of matter at all the scales.
-In our view, a dynamical system describing the trajectory we associate with such a kind of behavior necessarily requires a phase space with complex structures of invariant sets, like those we attribute to the nonlinear mode mixing of the generalized Landau scenario.
-This would imply the coexistence (in the abstract phase space) of numerous asymptotic solutions of saddle type having done Hopf bifurcations and, although the existence of attractor should not be sure, in that instance, we would consider very unlikely the possibility of a stable fixed point unaffected by the dynamic interrelations sustaining so complex activity in its basin of attraction.
-In fact, if an attractor should be there, we would expect it like one of those generically associated with the generalized Landau scenario, in which the asymptotic state would continuously evolve under inexhaustible causal sequences necessarily describing recurrent (non-necessarily periodic but cyclic) repetitions.
+In our view, a dynamical system describing the trajectory we associate with such a kind of behavior necessarily requires a phase space with complex structures of invariant sets, like those we attribute to the nonlinear mode mixing of the generalized Landau scenario, and, although the existence of attractor should not be sure, in that instance, we would consider very unlikely the possibility of a stable fixed point unaffected by the dynamic interrelations sustaining so complex activity in its basin of attraction.
+In fact, if an attractor should be there, we would expect it like one of those generically associated with the generalized Landau scenario, in which the asymptotic state would evolve necessarily describing recurrent repetitions.
 In that case, for discretional reasons, we would prefer to consider our supposedly deterministic and isolated world not in a transient but just on the asymptotic state in order to avoid the insoluble philosophical problem of Before the Beginning in addition to that of After the End.